robsontenorio/marina/multiple/README.md

 **Images**

-This will produce the following images we will use on the `docker-compose.yml` files.
+This following GitHub Action will produce this images that will be used on the `docker-compose.yml` files.
 - `ghcr.io/robsontenorio/mary-ui.com:production`
 - `ghcr.io/robsontenorio/mary-ui.com:stage`